Bis (Japanese idol group): 2018: Second major debut, more major changes

-2019: Abolishment of Bis.League, Are You Ready?, second disbandment
+2019: Abolishment of Bis.League, "Are You Ready?", and disbandment

 After the voting period for "Against the Pain" had ended, the results were announced at the final date of the "I Don't Know What Will Happen Tour": Bis 1st was to consist of Go Zeela, Aya Eightprince, Kika Front Frontale and Peri Ubu, while Pan Luna Leafy, Mewclub, Nel Nehru, Yuina Empire, Muropanako, and Toriaez Hana were placed in Bis 2nd.
 However, manager Watanabe announced that the Bis.League system would be abolished for the next single, and all 10 members were to perform on it.
 Despite this, five members were designated for assignment: Aya Eightprince, Yuina Empire, Muropanako, Toriaez Hana, and Nel Nehru.
 The future of these members in Bis was to be decided by the sales figures of the new Bis single, "Are You Ready?", released in March.
 It was announced that "Are You Ready?" was to be used as the ending theme for the anime show Yu-Gi-Oh!
 VRAINS from April onwards.

 On January 1, 2019, Nel Nehru announced her immediate departure from Bis, bringing the number of members DFA to four.
 The nine-member Bis went on to promote "Are You Ready?" with a 69-hour release event consisting of song performances, fan interaction and merchandise sales, and sleeping on stage.
 The single charted at 2nd place, the highest position for a Bis single to date, but the four members designated for assignment were still sent to participate in a week-long WACK audition bootcamp.

 During the bootcamp, Aya Eightprince, Yuina Empire, Toriaez Hana, Muropanako, Mayu Empire (of Empire) and Ayuni D (of Bish), were each assigned to lead a team of new audition candidates.
 On day four of the camp, it was announced that any Bis member to be eliminated from the auditions would also lose her place in Bis.
 On day four, Aya Eightprince was eliminated.
 On the morning of day six, Toriaez Hana lost a sit-up challenge to avoid elimination and was subsequently eliminated.

 The results of the audition were publicly announced on the March 30 at the free WACK Exhibition event where Bis performed with the eliminated members.
 They announced that the 9 members of the group unanimously agreed to disband Bis for the second time rather than continue with members missing.
-The final concert of Bis' 2nd generation was held on the 11th of May, the final date of their "Are you ready to go?" tour.
+The final concert of Bis' 2nd generation was held on 11 May, the final date of their "Are you ready to go?" tour.